xingjianfeng100/LVgs/README.md

 # GAKGZeva
-GAKGZeva is a novel strategy for estimate the genome size robustly by plotting iteration of the large-scale estimates through gradient ascent of K-mer length
+GAKGZeva is a novel strategy for estimating the genome size robustly by plotting iteration of the large-scale estimates through gradient ascent of K-mer length